 Sally Norton, PhD, RN, FNAP, FPCN, FAAN, a longtime faculty member at the School and a nationally-recognized expert in palliative care research, was named associate dean for research April 1, 2019.
 In a career dedicated to improving the care of patients with advanced illness, Norton’s research has focused on palliative care and end-of-life decision-making with emphases on the communication processes and practice patterns of care delivery in acute and long-term care settings.
 She has also worked successfully across professions to improve communication and understanding surrounding systems of palliative care and hospice delivery, and to pinpoint the approaches most meaningful to patients and families that lead to the highest quality outcomes.

 Senior Associate Dean of Operations

-Renu Singh, MS, ensures the fiscal success and resource management for all missions of the School of Nursing.
-With 25 years of leadership experience in health care program design and implementation, finance, and operations, her passion for wellness has led to the development of the school’s evidence-based wellness program, where she also currently serves as CEO.
+With 25 years of leadership experience in health care program design and implementation, finance, and operations, Renu Singh, MS, has a passion for wellness which has led to the development of the school’s evidence-based wellness program, where she also currently serves as CEO.